Vietnam.vn - Nền tảng quảng bá Việt Nam

 A South Korean Army K-9 self-propelled howitzer fires during a military exercise in Paju, South Korea, on February 2, 2024.
 Photo: AP

-Meanwhile, the South Korean military said its special forces concluded a 10-day training session with the U.S. Army Green Berets on Friday near the capital Seoul.
+Meanwhile, the South Korean military said its special forces concluded a 10-day training session with U.S. Army Green Berets on Friday near the capital, Seoul.
 The two countries have held larger exercises in recent months, including trilateral exercises involving Japan.

-UN spokesman Stephane Dujarric said UN Secretary-General Antonio Guterres was “increasingly concerned by what we have seen over the past few weeks...
-For his part, the Secretary-General will continue to call for a reduction in tensions and a resumption of diplomatic dialogue.”
+UN Secretary-General Antonio Guterres is “increasingly concerned by what we have seen over the past few weeks...
+For his part, the Secretary-General will continue to call for a de-escalation of tensions and a resumption of diplomatic dialogue,” UN spokesman Stephane Dujarric said.

 Source